Oxid15/cascade/cascade/docs/source/index.rst

 Who could find it useful
 ************************
-The slope of adopting MLOps platforms can sometimes be too steep for small teams.
+The slope of adopting MLOps platforms can sometimes be too steep for individuals.
-However, they can still benefit from MLOps practices integrated into the workflow.
+However, they can still benefit from some MLOps practices integrated into the workflow.
 Cascade offers the solution that enables those features for small projects while demanding little.
+In small-scale ML-projects there is usually no need for the whole MLOps setups (at least in early stages).
+Taking this in mind, Cascade is built modular to enable users to fit the solution to their specific needs by using different parts of the library without the need to bring everything at once.

 Key Principles
 **************